Search This Blog

 That Monday dawned grey and cold as I first collected my car with a blessedly full tank from the Renault factory to drive back to the embassy in central Paris to have the stolen passport replaced.
 Paper work completed, I was told to come back the next day for the emergency passport.

 Still no money from Visa at the Western Union.
-“It sometimes take quattro, cinc days, you have to wait.
+“It sometimes take quattro, cinc days, you must wait.
 Next!”

 I spend the night in the icy car, the gauge showing 2 degrees Celsius out.
 Not much warmer in.
 How to get food.
 Beg?
 Too proud.
 Busk?
 No talent.
 Pirate taxi?
 Didn’t know the city.
 Dumpster dive?
 Could not find any dumpsters with food in it.
 (I checked.)

-Go back to my “pension” to sell my body?
+Go back to my “pensione” to sell my body?
 This body?
 I'd probably have to pay the client.

 So the next morning, I stole food.
 Three tiny croissants.
 I’m not proud of it, but even in memory they still taste fan-fucking-tastic.